Rude Q&A

 As we have seen, these ideas are integral to the methodology we have used to build the MSE Framework, namely Mindful Bounded Rationality.

 We have also invoked mindfulness when talking about how to find meaning, purpose and hope in our lives.
-Mindfulness comes into play there due to the need of dealing with complexity, nebulosity and unknowns in reality.
+Mindfulness comes into play there due to the need to deal with complexity, nebulosity and unknowns in reality.

 Also, according to Buddhism, suffering arises from not aligning oneself with reality.
 In our case, we are saying that aligning oneself with the 6CED Tendencies of the universe (including ourselves) is the way to attain a sense of meaning in one’s life.
 So clearly there is a lot of similarity there, too.